naomitague/tbm-RHESSys-Obs/ParameterorState/Derived/Root water storage capacity.md

 # Description

 Volume or depth of water that can be stored that is accessible by roots.
-This will depend on both the distribution of roots and physical properties of the soil [[Soil Hydraulic Parameters]] as well as sapprolite and fractured bedrock.
+This will depend on both the distribution of roots and physical properties of the  [[Soil Hydraulic Parameters]] as well as sapprolite and fractured bedrock.
 Note that there are two ways to think about this - the maximum storage where all porosity is accessible by roots when filled; so storage capacity is the integration of porosity over the rooting distributions.
-Alternatively given that drainage often occurs rapidly, some models/estimates consider the integration of field capacity minus wilting point ofter root distribution
+Alternatively given that drainage often occurs rapidly, some models/estimates consider the integration of field capacity minus wilting point over the root distribution

 # Range

-0 - 1500mm
+0 - 1500mm of water

 Stocker, Benjamin D., Shersingh Joseph Tumber-Dávila, Alexandra G. Konings, Martha C. Anderson, Christopher Hain, and Robert B. Jackson.
 "Global patterns of water storage in the rooting zones of vegetation." _Nature geoscience_ 16, no. 3 (2023): 250-256.